-The trustees present their annual report together with the audited financial statements of the Academy Trust (the Academy) for the period from the 1st September 2012 to the 31st August 2013.
+The trustees present their annual report together with the audited financial statements of the Academy Trust (the Academy) for the period from 1st September 2013 to the 31st August 2014.
+The annual report serves the purposes of both a trustees' report, and a directors' report including a strategic report under company law.